puzzles, a FORTRAN90 code which was used to solve puzzles.

 LIGHTS_OUT_OPENGL, a C++ program which sets up a "Lights Out" game and allows the user to solve it, using the OpenGL graphics window.

-SUBANAGRAM, a FORTRAN90 program which finds words which are anagrams formed from some of the letters of a given master word.
+SUBANAGRAM, a FORTRAN90 code which finds words which are anagrams formed from some of the letters of a given master word.

 SUDOKU, a MATLAB library which manipulates and solves Sudoku problems.

-WORDSNAKE, a FORTRAN90 program which rearranges a list of words so that they have maximum overlap;
+WORDSNAKE, a FORTRAN90 code which rearranges a list of words so that they have maximum overlap;

 The ascendogram puzzle is posed in The Ascendogram Puzzle.
 To answer the question, a program was written, which searched a text file.